Nolz Limousin Cattle-NOLZ Limousin

 Amanda married Tyler Radke in 2010, and the couple live a half-mile down the road from us.
 We enjoy working alongside them in this business and having their three children -- Scarlett, Thorne and Croix -- close by.
 Tyler currently works for Farmers National Company as a farm manager and ag realtor.
 Amanda just celebrated her tenth year of writing for BEEF Magazine.
 View her blog here.

-Courtney married Eliott Coughlin in 2017, and they have one daughter, Holly.
-Eliott works with Peggy at Puetz Corporation in Mitchell, and Courtney runs her own online clothing business, CCXO.
+Courtney married Eliott Coughlin in 2017, and they have two daughters, Holly and Isla.
+Eliott works at Puetz Design + Build as a Project Manager in Mitchell, and Courtney runs her own online clothing business, CCXO.
 The couple lives in Alexandria, SD.

-After graduating from South Dakota State University in 2017, Kaley recently took a job as an ag analyst at First National Bank in Sioux Falls.
+After graduating from South Dakota State University in 2017, Kaley recently took a job as an Ag Credit Analyst at First National Bank in Sioux Falls.